It’s better to live for the moment than save for the future right?

 The short answer is dozens.
 Depending on how hard you’re willing to hustle, you have many options for finding extra cash.
 What I’m referring to is building a side-hustle.

 So you’ve anticipated your money-saving opportunities.
 You’ve even hustled your butt off and now you have extra money to work with.
-What should you do now?
+What should you do with this extra money?

-Spend this money mindfully—in ways that brings happiness into your life.
+Spend it mindfully.
+But more important, use this money in a way that brings happiness into your life.
 Saving money only for long-term goals can be boring, and shouldn’t be the only thing you should save for.

 Here’s why–you’ll be less likely to stay motivated and will eventually spend your money poorly.
-Don't worry I've got you covered—here are a few ideas on how to spend any extra money you receive.
+Instead, here are a few ideas on how to spend any extra money you receive.

 These ideas go against the norm to what most people think, but they’ve helped me improve my finances.
 My hope is that these ideas do the same for you.